harmonydata/harmonydata.github.io/content/en/blog/extract-process-data.md

 ### **How do you process a questionnaire and survey data?**

 Processing a questionnaire starts with cleaning the data to remove any errors or irrelevant answers.
-Then, you categorize responses, especially for open-ended questions, to identify common themes or patterns.
+Then, you categorise responses, especially for open-ended questions, to identify common themes or patterns.
 For quantitative data, statistical analysis can reveal trends and relationships.
 The entire process involves preparing the data for analysis, analysing it to draw conclusions, and then reporting the findings in an understandable way.
 This allows you to transform raw data into meaningful insights.

 **Meta Title:** Maximising Data Insights with Harmony: The Future of Questionnaire Analysis

-**Meta Description:** Discover Harmony's role in transforming questionnaire data into actionable insights – enhance data quality and interoperability for researchers.

 **Keywords:**